jordan0809/Classical-and-Quantum-Activated-Feedforward-Neural-Networks/README.md

 # Classical-and-Quantum-Activated-Feedforward-Neural-Networks
 This repository contains QUBO datasets, FNN, QCED, Gurobi, D-Wave Advantage, and Fujitsu Digital Annealer emulator.

-To install the necessary packages for implementing the FNN and QCED optimizers, please follow the `pyproject.toml` file and run
+To install the necessary packages for implementing the FNN and QCED optimizers, please follow the `pyproject.toml` file and run:

 ```bash
 pip install .